Finding Dispersed Families: Significance

 Members of North Korea meet with South Korean officials in attempts to re-open communication channels following the Cold War.

-The national significance of Finding Dispersed Families is reflected by the impact it had on the Korean people.
-The television program marked the first time mass media was used to aid in the process of post-war reunification and has the widest breadth of public participation of any Korean broadcast.
-Further, the program was key in continued communication between North and South Korea, as South Korea used the program as a bargaining tool in their efforts to re-open discussions with the North on reuniting families across the demilitarised zone.
-As a result, the Red Cross facilitated talks on the issue of reunification in 1971, however, the North terminated this channel of communication in 1973.
+The national significance of Finding Dispersed Families can be ascertained by the impact it had on the Korean people.
+The television program marked the first time mass media was used to aid in the process of post-war reunification, and it maintains the greatest breadth of public participation of any Korean broadcast in history.
+While the program was not broadcast in North Korea, it played a role in the continued communication between the two Koreas, as South Korea used the program as a bargaining tool in their efforts to re-open discussions with the North on the issue of reuniting families across the demilitarized zone.
+During an address to the National Assembly in Seoul on November 12, 1983, United States president Ronald Reagan urged North Korea to participate in the program.